wp-plugins/salt-map/readme.txt

 * Initial release.

 == Upgrade Notice ==
+In 1.3.0 and later there exist the **instanceName** short code parameter it is required if wanting to have multiple maps on one page.

 When upgrading from pre 1.1.0 the search field has been made optional and default is not to show add the short code parameter **includeSerach=true** to get it back.

 If images in plugin folder has been replaced that will change back but form version 1.2.0 it is no longer needed to replace files in plugin folder, images from the media archive can be used for location icons.